KaiNorberg/PatchworkOS/README.md

 open("/some/path:rw");
 ```

-Permissions are inherited, you cant use a file with lower permissions to get a file with higher permissions.
+Permissions are inherited, you can't use a file with lower permissions to get a file with higher permissions.
 Consider the namespace section, if a directory was opened using only read permissions and that same directory was bound, then it would be impossible to open any files within that directory with any permissions other than read.

 For a full list of available permissions, check the [Doxygen documentation](https://kainorberg.github.io/PatchworkOS/html/dd/de3/group__kernel__fs__path.html).